 Looking for the best golf glove?
 Our team of experts scoured the market and purchased 9 top models for side-by-side testing and analysis.
 The right golf glove can reduce friction, prevent blisters, help improve your grip on the golf club, and enhance your overall confidence and control of your golf swing.
 With so many similar-looking options available, it can be confusing to sort through the differences and find the glove that's right for you.
 We hacked away at hundreds of balls on the driving range and then hit the links with each glove, paying close attention to differences in materials and construction, grip quality, and overall fit and comfort.

-If you spend a lot of time walking the links, you may be interested in tracking your day with the top fitness tracker or if you want a more versatile option, check out one of the best smartwatches from our review.
+If you spend a lot of time walking the links, you may be interested in tracking your day with the top fitness tracker or if you want a more versatile option, check out one of smartwatches from our review.
 If you are indeed spending that much time outdoors — bent on playing no matter the weather — it may be worth your while to invest in one of the our favorite men's belts, a sun shirt for the brightest days, or a functional fleece jacket for when the weather turns chilly.

 Editor's Note: We updated this review on March 24, 2023 with additional charts and rating tables.